What is BOLA – Broken Object Level Authorization?

 How ThreatX Can Help

 ThreatX can help both identify this vulnerability and block its exploitation.
-Due to our attacker-centric behavioral analytics, ThreatX can flag, watch, and, if necessary, block behavior that indicates a BOLA attack in progress.
+Due to our risk-based blocking, ThreatX can flag, watch, and, if necessary, block behavior that indicates a BOLA attack in progress.

 Watching and Blocking BOLA